Introduction to Cowpeas:

-- Leaves: The first pair of leaves of a Cowpea plant is opposite arranged, while the remaining leaves have an alternate patterns and are trifoliate.
-The leaves of the plants will be in dark green in color.
-The size of the leaves is 6 to 16 x 4 to 11 cm and have many shapes vary from linear, lanceolate to ovate.
+- Leaves: The first pair of leaves of a Cowpea plant is oppositely arranged, while the remaining leaves have an alternate pattern and are trifoliate.
+The leaves of the plants will be dark green in color.
+The size of the leaves is 6 to 16 x 4 to 11 cm and have many shapes that vary from linear, lanceolate to ovate.
 The leaf petiole is 5 to 25 cm long.

-- Stems: the stems of the Cowpea plants are striate, smooth or slightly hairy in purple shade.
+- Stems: the stems of the Cowpea plants are striated, smooth, or slightly hairy in purple shade.

-- Fruit and seeds: Seeds have many sizes, shape and colors.
-Usually the number of seeds in a pod may vary from 8 to 20.
+- Fruit and seeds: Seeds have many sizes, shapes, and colors.
+Usually, the number of seeds in a pod may vary from 8 to 20.
 The seeds are 2 to12 mm long and weigh 5 to 30 g/100 seeds.
-The testa (outer cover) may be smooth or wrinkled; white, green, buff, red, brown, black, speckled, blotched, eyed (hilum white, surrounded by a dark ring) or mottled in color.
+The testa (outer cover) may be smooth or wrinkled; white, green, buff, red, brown, black, speckled, blotched, eyed (hilum white, surrounded by a dark ring), or mottled in color.

 Varieties of Cowpeas:

 There are many Cowpea cultivars are a vining plant.
 Some modern plant varieties are upright, bush-type cultivars.
 The vining variety plants are generally preferred for foraged or cover crop cultivation, And the bush variety plants suitable for direct cultivation.
-Below are some growing species that are suitable for commercial categorized based on bean shape, size and color.
+Below are some growing species that are suitable for commercial categorization based on bean shape, size, and color.

-- Black-eyed or pink-eyed/purple hull peas — these Cowpeas come in white with a black eye round the hilum.
-The “eye” has many colors: pink, purple or shades of red are mostly commonly found variety.
+- Black-eyed or pink-eyed/purple hull peas — these Cowpeas come in white with a black eye around the hilum.
+The “eye” has many colors: pink, purple, or shades of red are the most commonly found variety.
 When dried, the eye color darkens to a dark purple.
 The pods will be in purple color with pink-eyed/purple hull type.
 The seeds are loosely packed and are crowded in the pod and these seeds are in the shape of a kidney.

-- Brown-eyed peas — the pods are these varieties comes in many colors, from green to lavender.
-The seeds are in brown color and when cooked, they change to dark brown, very tender and have a delicate flavor.
+- Brown-eyed peas — the pods are these varieties come in many colors, from green to lavender.
+The seeds are in brown color and when cooked, they change to dark brown, very tender, and have a delicate flavor.

 - Cream Peas—these Cowpeas are in cream color and not crowded in the pods.
 This is an intermediate variety between the black-eyed and Crowder Cowpeas.

-- White acre Cowpeas —these Cowpeas are in kidney-shaped with a blunt end, these are semi crowded in the pod and are tan in color.
+- White acre Cowpeas —these Cowpeas are kidney-shaped with a blunt end, these are semi-crowded in the pod and are tan in color.
 These Cowpea pods are stiff with small seeds.

-- Clay Cowpeas — these older variety Cowpeas and are in a dark brown in color and with kidney shape, this variety of Cowpeas grow rarely.
+- Clay Cowpeas — these older variety Cowpeas and are in a dark brown in color and with kidney shape, this variety of Cowpeas grows rarely.